Best Project Management Software: 11 Tools Compared

 4. Jira: Best for Agile-specific project management

-Designed specifically for software development, Jira comes ready to launch for teams that use the Agile methodology to do their work.
-Owned by parent company Atlassian, Jira is often used for common development projects like bug tracking, as well as projects that use the Scrum process.
+Designed for software development, Jira is ready to launch for teams using the Agile methodology.
+Owned by Atlassian, Jira is often used for bug tracking and projects using the Scrum process.

 Comparison: See how Jira compares to this alternative.